 Flags That Change Everything: g, i, m, s, u, y in JavaScript

-A pattern behaves completely differently depending on its flags. g (global) finds all matches instead of stopping at the first. i (case-insensitive) folds case. m (multiline) makes ^ and $ anchor to line boundaries, not just the start and end of the string — critical when validating textarea content.
+A pattern behaves completely differently depending on its flags.
+The g flag finds all matches instead of stopping at the first.
+Case folds with i.
+With m (multiline), ^ and $ anchor to line boundaries rather than the string’s start and end, which matters when validating textarea content.

-s (dotAll) lets the dot match newlines, which it does not by default. u (unicode) enables \p{L} property escapes and treats surrogate pairs correctly — essential for emoji or non-Latin scripts. y (sticky) anchors each match to lastIndex, used mostly in tokenizers.
+The s flag (dotAll) lets the dot match newlines, which it doesn't by default.
+The u flag enables \p{L} property escapes and treats surrogate pairs correctly, which is essential for emoji or non-Latin scripts.
+Sticky mode (y) anchors each match to lastIndex, mostly useful in tokenizers.
 The MDN regex documentation covers flag interactions in detail.

 Parentheses group alternations and capture text for later use.(\\d{4})-(\\d{2})-(\\d{2}) against “2025-06-15” captures year, month, and day as $1, $2, $3.
 In a replace string you reorder them: $2/$3/$1 turns ISO dates into US format in one pass.

 Named groups (?<year>) make the same thing readable six months later.
-Non-capturing groups (?:) group without storing — useful when you need alternation but do not want it polluting your capture list.
-If $1 shows the wrong text, count opening parentheses left to right — the number matches the group index.
+Non-capturing groups (?:) group without storing, which is useful when you need alternation but don't want it polluting your capture list.
+If $1 shows the wrong text, count opening parentheses left to right.
+The number matches the group index.

 Catastrophic Backtracking: The Regex That Freezes Your Tab

-(a+)+b against “aaaaaaaaaaac” does not simply fail — it explores an exponential number of ways to split the a’s between the inner and outer quantifiers before giving up.
+(a+)+b against “aaaaaaaaaaac” doesn't simply fail.
+It explores an exponential number of ways to split the a’s between the inner and outer quantifiers before giving up.
 On a long enough input the browser tab hangs.
 This hits any pattern with nested quantifiers where inner and outer match the same characters.

 Replace Preview: Testing $1 Substitutions Before They Ship